franz1981/fortune-benchmark/fortune-virtual-thread-vertx/README.md

 1. build the fat jar: mvn package
 2. run it with the path to the json config:
-   1. `java -jar --enable-preview -jar target/fortune-postgres-fat.jar [/path/to/config.json]`
+   1. `java -jar -jar target/fortune-postgres-fat.jar [/path/to/config.json]`
-   2`java -jar --enable-preview -jar target/fortune-mariadb-fat.jar [/path/to/config.json]`
+   2`java -jar -jar target/fortune-mariadb-fat.jar [/path/to/config.json]`

 With `config.json`: